m70v/DOTTY_DOTS/README.md

 # DOTTY_DOTS
-my very first hyprland dots
+my very first hyprland rice!!

  Most of the dots are either catpuccin mocha or dots from others that i modified to my liking :)